jyotiyadav2508/Blog_Website_PP4/README.md

 * The site aims to provide user with a visually pleasing and informative website that is intuitive to use and easy to navigate.
 * This website provides the user with the ability to read and view posts, as well as tools that allow users to search for a particular destination posts.
 * All users who sign up and sign in, can access the features of like/unlike and comment on a blog post of this website.
-* Author can access all the features of the website and can read, create, edit, and delete their own posts.
+* User can access all the features of the website and can read, create, edit, and delete their own posts.

 ## Agile Methodology